Presentations by Regulators

 Manager Regulatory - Kepler

 Jonathan serves as General Counsel of Spire, a leading new space operator, where he has had first hand experience dealing with spectrum coordination issues.

 Tony Lin works with both new and established satellite and communications companies, understanding their varying legal and business needs.

 Membership and events are free to attend with zero obligation.

-Our next working group meeting will be in March, in Washington DC.
+Our next working group meeting will be on August 10, following SmallSat in Logan.
 Join us there to learn about industry movements, regulatory updates and to converse with an expanding network of operators, regulators and industry players.